-Most of us have breaks included in our contracts and terms of conditions yet research shows that around 70% of us eat lunch at our desk.
+Most of us have breaks included in our contracts and terms of conditions, yet research shows that around 70% of us eat lunch at our desks.

 April 13th each year is 'National Make Lunch Count' Day in the U.S.A.
 This was created by the chain T.G.I.
 Fridays to help encourage workers away from their desks and to take a break.

 This isn't an issue that just exists in the U.S. In the U.K. it is estimated that:

 A third of employees do not leave their workplace during the day,

 Over half do not take the full amount of time that they are entitled to,

 Nearly 70% say they are too busy to stop.

 An increase in working from home does not appear to be helping this either.

 Interestingly, from all the articles and research I have looked at*, it appears that this is more often by choice of the individual rather than the company or a manager requesting that people work through.

 This raises the question of how much of this is the company culture, and the behaviour of others that influence this, as opposed to a conscious choice.